ChristianKniep/QNIBIncBlog/iscworkshop.md

  <br>
  <br>

-#### Singularity - best of Containers and clean packaging?
-(Christian)
+#### Missing Pieces: Singularity, RDMA and others...

-Singularity is a container platform built around the notion of "Mobility of Compute".
+In this part Christian is touching on Singularity, a container platform built around the notion of "Mobility of Compute".
 With Singularity you can build executable containers based on your host system and define what happens when that container is launched.
 Processes inside the container can be single binaries, or a complex of binaries, scripts and data.

+Second he will talk about Mellanox effort to bring RDMA Namespaces and CGroups into the Linux kernel, which allows a fine grained resource usage and scheduling of InfiniBand devices.

+Furthermore Christian will give a small outlook what is next... :)

 #### UberCloud - Tackling the Software Providers with Containers (Wolfgang)
 <div id="portrait">